cololaborde/file-cipher/README.md

 ## Description

-The program performs a binary read of each set file to convert it to base64 format.
-Once the encoding is obtained, each character is consistently replaced based on a previously generated "key".
+file_cipher.py script read as binary each loaded file to convert it to base64 format.
+After that, each character is replaced consistently based on a generated key.
 The key can be obtained from [keygen.py](desktop_app/utils/keygen.py).
 The result is dumped into a copy of the original file, indicating the applied operation in the name.

 <br/>